Choosing an Astrophotography Telescope: My Top 5

 If you are looking for a reliable astrophotography telescope for under $500, I’ve got some bad news.
 Expect to pay a minimum of $1,000 US for a new model.
 The used marketplace may offer some savings, but be sure to request detailed information about the condition of the optics before purchasing.

-If you compare the prices of these telescopes to a telephoto camera lens, they are actually quite affordable.
+If you compare the prices of these telescopes to a telephoto camera lens, they are quite affordable.

 astrophotography